open-telemetry/opentelemetry.io/content/en/blog/2022/apisix/index.md

 starts to support this feature in v2.13.0.

-One of OpenTelemetry's special features is that the Agent/SDK of OpenTelemetry is not locked with back-end implementation, which gives users flexibilities on choosing their own back-end services.
+One of OpenTelemetry's special features is that the Agent/SDK of OpenTelemetry is not locked with backend implementation, which gives users flexibilities on choosing their own backend services.
 In other words, users can choose the backend services they want, such as Zipkin and Jaeger, without affecting the application side.